Correcting poor posture

 Poor posture commonly develops from spending too much time in a static position or from muscle imbalances in the body.
 Postural dysfunction can cause muscle and joint pain, impaired circulation, nerve compression, and more

 Poor posture is most often caused by spending too much time in a static position, such as sitting at a desk or workbench.
-With a customized treatment plan from a physiotherapist, poor posture can be corrected in 3 to 8 weeks and can be prevented by moving and shifting our bodies often and building balanced muscle strength in the body.
+By building balanced muscle strength, we can work to correct poor posture in usually 3 to 8 weeks.

 What are the risks of poor posture?

 Poor posture happens when muscles are held in a certain position or direction for extended periods of time.
-If someone with chronic poor posture is holding themselves in these positions for multiple hours a day, it can lead to noticeable physical changes such as rounded shoulders, a head that is tilted forwards or backwards, or an increased curve in the back.
+Someone with chronic poor posture who holds themselves in these positions for multiple hours a day, will start have noticeable physical changes such as rounded shoulders, a head that is tilted forwards or backwards, or an increased curve in the back.

 Chronic poor posture can lead to a number of concerns, including:

 - Impaired circulation and lung expansion

 - Increased stress on joints (may contribute to joint degeneration)

 What causes poor posture?